 Pain d’épices is particularly famous in the three French towns of Reims, Dijon (see more in my article), and Gertwiller in Alsace.

-There’s even a gingerbread museum (Musée du pain d’épices) in Gertwiller (Bas-Rhin) for all you need to know about it and its traditions.
+There’s even a gingerbread museum (Musée du pain d’épices) in Gertwiller (Bas-Rhin) for its history and its traditions.

-If you can't find pain d'épice spice mix, then it's easy to make your own.
-As I mention, different regions use slightly different spices but so use what you prefer really by picking your favourites from either Alsace, Dijon or Reims.
-Generally speaking, it's mainly made with ground cinnamon plus ground ginger, nutmeg and anise.
+Can't find pain d'épice spice mix?
+Then it's easy to make your own.
+As I mention, different regions (Alsace, Dijon or Reims) use slightly different spices so use what you prefer.
+It's generally made with ground cinnamon, ginger, nutmeg and anise.

-I love adding the ground spices but also infusing a couple of cloves, cardamom seeds (from 4 green pods) and a star anise (étoile badiane).
+Add the ground spices but also infuse a couple of whole cloves, cardamom seeds (from 4 green pods) and a star anise (étoile badiane).
 It may look a lot but I can assure you it's not overly spiced but beautifully fragrant.

-- Just heat together the honey, water, sugar and spices together in a saucepan.
+- Heat together the honey, water, sugar and spices together gently in a saucepan.
 Once all dissolved, melt in the butter.

-- Meanwhile, sift the rye flour together in a bowl with the bicarbonate of soda, salt and ground spices.
+- Meanwhile, sift the rye flour together in a bowl with the baking powder, salt and ground spices.

 - Gradually stir the warmed honey and melted butter mix into the flour until all blended together.
 It's so easy, I don't even use a mixer.
 The batter will be quite liquid.